Caroline_Pukall.jpg

 Megan Henkelman (she/her) [CV]

-Megan is a first-year Ph.D. student in the Clinical Psychology program.
+Megan is a f-year Ph.D. student in the Clinical Psychology program.
 Her research interests include sexuality among cancer, LGBTQ+, and disability communities.
 For her Master’s thesis, Megan is developing an inclusive and holistic measure of sexuality.

 M.SC.
 STUDENT (CLINICAL PSYCHOLOGY